armincosta/CryptoTraderAIHelperTool/README.md

 **BUYPARAM:**

-BUYNOW (buy coin immediately) or BUYLOW (buy at low price curve) or BUYFAST (faster and simpler execution, ideal for big pumps)
+BUYNOW (buy coin immediately) or NOTBUYNOW (buy at low price curve) or BUYFAST (faster and simpler execution, ideal for big pumps)

 **COIN_NAME_TO_TRADE:**